Why These Nations Took the Lead in Criminalizing Controlling Behavior in Relationships

 It may be some time, though, before policymakers beyond this small area of Western Europe consider criminalizing coercive control.
 In the U.S., where the Violence Against Women Act focuses only on individual incidents of physical assault, small campaigns in New York, Texas and California have begun trying to convince lawmakers to introduce local legislation against coercive control.
 But they remain in their very early stages.

-In fact, in April, the Trump Administration removed elements of coercive control that had previously been included, under the Obama Administration, in the definition of domestic abuse that appears on the Office for Violence Against Women’s website.
+In fact the Trump Administration has removed elements of coercive control that had previously been included, under the Obama Administration, in the definition of domestic abuse that appears on the Office for Violence Against Women’s website.
 The OVW website’s definition, which is widely used by advocacy groups and may well be the first definition that victims of abuse see if they Google domestic abuse, now cites only VAWA’s wording of “felony or misdemeanor crimes of violence.”

-Natalie Nanasi, a law professor focusing on violence against women who flagged the change in an article for Slate, says it’s too soon to tell if it will have a real-world impact.
+Natalie Nanasi, a law professor focusing on violence against women who flagged the change in an article for Slate in January, says it’s too soon to tell if it will have a real-world impact.
 “But I do worry that there’s a subtle shift that might happen in the information [the government is] providing, saying the focus should really only be on people that get hit and then go to the police,” she says.
 “We seem to be moving backwards, not forwards.”

 For now, Richards says, the world of arts and culture could help open minds about how domestic abuse really works, through depictions of non-physical abuse such as the L.A.
 Times podcast and Bravo series Dirty John.
 “We need cultural references for what this behavior looks like, so that people know when they see it in real life.”